nicksunsky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations prints all combinations of two letters except oo 13-print_float prints a number with two decimal places 100-decimal_to hexadecimal converts a number from base 10 to base 16
+12-combinations prints all combinations of two letters except oo 13-print_float prints a number with two decimal places 100-decimal_to hexadecimal converts a number from base 10 to base 16 101-rot13 encodes and decodes text using the rot13 encryption